DHTMLX/docs-suite/docs/form/features.md

 | [Validating Form](../api/form_validate_method/)                                           | Learn how to validate the whole form ([Example](https://snippet.dhtmlx.com/pmz0zk16))                                                                      |
 | [Validating a separate control](../api/input/input_validate_method/)                      | Learn how to validate a separate control ([Example](https://snippet.dhtmlx.com/2wz5lfbp))                                                                  |

-## How to customize DHTMLX Form and change its size
+## How to customize Form and change its size

 In this section you can learn how to configure the size and style of Form and its controls.